North Jersey's Jay Horwitz recounts his legenda...

 - News Article

-North Jersey's Jay Horwitz recounts his legendary career as Mets' PR man in a new book
+North Jersey's Jay Horwitz recounts his legendary career as NY Mets' PR man in a new book

 Jay Horwitz can tell a great story, including the ones on himself.